herrevilkitten/holiday-in-ten-towns/Session_13.md

 		* BASILISK
 		* MIDNIGHT
 		* Gryn stood up, cast _primal savagery_ and then stuck the basilisk.
-		* Ragnar resisted the gaze (barely)
+		* Ragnar resisted the gaze (barely) and failed at grappling it.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwNjM2NDMxNjMsNTU2MjQ3NTYsLTExMD
+eyJoaXN0b3J5IjpbLTEyMjQxMDkyMDcsNTU2MjQ3NTYsLTExMD
 EyODQ3MDUsLTIxMDYyNTIyMDksLTExOTEzNjExMDNdfQ==
 -->